grpc/grpc-java/examples/README.md

 and client in the same process without any socket/TCP connection.

 Mocking the client stub provides a false sense of security when writing tests.
-Mocking stubs and responses allows for teststhat don't map to reality, causing the tests to pass, but the system-under-test to fail.
+Mocking stubs and responses allows for tests that don't map to reality, causing the tests to pass, but the system-under-test to fail.
 Example bugs not caught by mocked stub tests include:

 * Calling the stub with a `null` message